 - Details of all current positions and their associated costs at the date of submission (baseline staff manifest as of the end of the previous regulatory period) and a timeline for changes in positions. - Position numbers and position titles for all forecast positions, both as a list, and identified within an organisation chart.
-Each position is to have a unique identifier that
+Each position is to have a unique identifier that can be tracked through the supporting material from which proposed labour costs are derived for both operational costs and capital costs. - A clear explanation of any labour classifications used in the proposal, for example staff, internal contractors, external contractors, and consultants, along with: - Identification of whether the position is occupied or vacant.

-Wholesale Electricity Market Rules, 1 July 2022, clause 2.22A.15, (online).
-Gas Services Information Rules, 17 December 2021, rule 110(4), (online).
+Wholesale Electricity Market Rules (WA), 1 September 2022, Clause 2.22A.15, (online).
+Gas Services Information Rules, 17 December 2021, Rule 110(4), (online).

-- can be tracked through the supporting material from which proposed labour costs are derived for both operational costs and capital costs. - A clear explanation of any labour classifications used in the proposal, for example staff, internal contractors, external contractors, and consultants, along with: - Identification of whether the position is occupied or vacant. - Competency scores for the position and the occupants, consistent with AEMO's enterprise agreement and contracting practice. - The legal status of each position and any associated costs (for example, associated recruitment and/or labour hire). - Breakdown of penalty rates and associated overtime allowances.
+- Competency scores for the position and the occupants, consistent with AEMO's enterprise agreement and contracting practice. - The legal status of each position and any associated costs (for example, associated recruitment and/or labour hire). - Breakdown of penalty rates and associated overtime allowances.
 The basis for their accrual, cost forecast calculations and method description. - Breakdown of allowances (separate from penalty rates and overtime). - Provision, for contract positions, of the contract end date, with details on whether the position will be re-contracted or abolished beyond the allowable revenue period, as appropriate. - Information on AEMO's policy on backfilling if permanent staff are seconded to project-based roles. - On-costs, which are to be fully documented with formulas and assumptions clearly articulated in the workbook or spreadsheet or in accompanying explanatory material. - Budgeted costs for labour based on actual historical costs for each position and any new position to be included in the submission. - For each position, base salary plus superannuation, long service leave, bonuses, workers' compensation, annual leave, annual leave loading, any other entitlements. - Monthly allocation of individual positions to capital projects over the allowable revenue period.
 These must include position numbers and titles or other unique identifiers to correspond with other data, such as a workforce plan or staff manifest. - Allocation of labour costs between AEMO's WEM activities, GSI, AEMO's National Electricity Market (NEM) activities and any other activities AEMO engages in, and an explanation of the basis for cost allocations. - Evidence in support of any proposed new position costs.
 This must use actual market data wherever possible: for example, the cost of recent hires, estimated ranges of costs from labour hire agencies, costs for equivalent positions (by position title, skill sets, and responsibilities) within AEMO, and benchmarking. - Where such estimates are used, these must be supported by full workings including formulas, the supporting evidentiary base, and any linked documents.
 It must not be based on broad, 'at level' aggregations, where pay grades differ substantially. - Evidence in support of new consultant costs.
 This must use actual market data wherever possible: for example, a range of quotes from different consultancies for named positions.